brminnick/AsyncAwaitBestPractices/README.md

 1. Both `.Result` and `.Wait()` will lock-up the current thread.
 If the current thread is the Main Thread (also known as the UI Thread), your UI will freeze until the `Task` has completed.

-2.`.Result` or `.Wait()` rethrow your exception as a `System.AggregateException`, which makes it difficult to find the actual exception.
+2. `.Result` or `.Wait()` rethrow your exception as a `System.AggregateException`, which makes it difficult to find the actual exception.

 # Usage